jpmonette/feed/README.md

 # Feed for Node.js

-**Feed for Node.js** is a simple content syndication wrapper, letting you generate painlessly some Atom 1.0 and RSS 2.0 feeds!
+**Feed for Node.js** is the simplest content syndication wrapper, letting you generate Atom 1.0 and RSS 2.0 feeds in no time!

 ## Install